(All fields required)

 Our Transgenic Mouse Laboratory specializes in embryo cryopreservation and the generation of genetically altered mice for a wide range of conditions.

-The new clinical sciences building at Cincinnati Children’s will add 425,000 square feet of space for expanded laboratories, an imaging center and supporting infrastructure.
+The new Clinical Sciences Pavilion at Cincinnati Children’s will add 445,000 square feet of space for expanded laboratories, an imaging center and supporting infrastructure.
 The expansion will help attract more of the world’s top pediatric scientists to pursue clinical trials, translational research, outcomes and improvement studies and more.
 Read more about the project.

 Here, in high-tech facilities kept cleaner than most hospital operating rooms, scientists combine re-engineered human cells with carefully modified viruses to deliver bold new gene therapies to patients.